 Richard Hunter has served as our Chief Operating Officer since August 2022.
-Prior to joining DIRTT, Mr. Hunter provided business transformation consulting services (from 2021-2022), held President and Chief Operating Officer roles at Forterra (from 2018-2021), and held a variety of senior manufacturing roles at Trinity Industries (from 2013-2018).
-Mr. Hunter holds a Master of Business Administration in Operations and Strategic Planning from Purdue University, a Master of Science degree in Manufacturing Management from Kettering University (formerly General Motors Institute), and a Bachelor of Science degree in Mechanical Engineering from Michigan State University.
+Mr. Hunter started his career at General Motors Corporation, spending 19 years in the automotive industry in a variety of roles, including Sales Manager and Plant Manager.
+He then worked for industrial based companies including Danaher, Crane, and Trinity Industries as General Manager, VP of Operations, Chief Manufacturing Officer, and President.
+Prior to DIRTT, Mr. Hunter was President and COO at Forterra, a building products company.
+Mr. Hunter holds a Master of Business Administration from Purdue University, a Master of Science degree in Manufacturing Management from Kettering University (formerly General Motors Institute), and a Bachelor of Science degree in Mechanical Engineering from Michigan State University.